-The Moorditj Mob is Wesley College’s Indigenous Program.
-In the Nyoongar language, Moorditj means ‘great’, ‘strong’ or ‘excellent’ and fits well with what the College strives to achieve.
+The Moorditj Mob is Wesley College’s Aboriginal and Torres Strait Islander Program.
 The program is an important part of the College’s culture and fosters great pride within the Wesley community.

-In 2014 the Moorditj Mob was invited to represent Australia’s Indigenous people at the International Indigenous People’s Conference in Education in Hawaii, and was the only group to be asked to perform at both the opening and closing ceremonies.
+The Moorditj Mob has even travelled internationally, to the World Indigenous Peoples’ Conference in Education in Honolulu, Hawaii.
+They were the only group to be asked to perform at both the opening and closing ceremonies.